-It is imperative that we look beneath the current dogma to determine if homophobia is truly the cause of the crisis in mental health for LGBTQ individuals.
+It is imperative that we look beneath current dogma to determine whether homophobia is truly the cause of the crisis in mental health for LGBTQ individuals.
 Studies indicate a disparity in mental health conditions between the LGBTQ community and the general population (Sandfort, et al. (2006); Becerra-Culqui et al. (2018) Bechard, et al. (2016).

-In doing so, it doesn'tAlong with high levels of pathology are recorded within the LGBTQ community there are many contributors such as promiscuity, risk of infections and cancers linked to same-sex behaviour that could lead an individual to desire to change their sexual attractions, thoughts, behaviours and even their orientation.
+Along with high levels of pathology are recorded within the LGBTQ community there are many contributors such as promiscuity, risk of infections and cancers linked to same-sex behaviour that could lead an individual to desire to change their sexual attractions, thoughts, behaviours, and even their sexual orientation.